borntofrappe/game-development/02 Breakout/Breakout — Powerups/README.md

+# Breakout — Powerups

-This project starts from _Breakout — Assignment_ to contemplate every powerup as included in the last row of the `breakout.png` graphic.
+This project starts from `Breakout — Assignment` to contemplate every powerup as included in the last row of the `breakout.png` graphic.

 ## Powerups